sadab-halim/Interview-Questions/README.md

 - The main objective of the base class is to provide the traits to the derived classes and to create the base pointer used for achieving the runtime polymorphism.

+## Virtual Table ✅
+Vtable : It is a table that contains the memory addresses of all virtual functions of a class in the order in which they are declared in a class.
+This table is used to resolve function calls in dynamic/late binding manner.
+Every class that has virtual function will get its own Vtable.

+## Virtual Pointer ✅
+VPTR : After creating Vtable address of that table gets stored inside a pointer i.e. VPTR (Virtual Pointer).
+When you create an object of a class which contains virtual function then a hidden pointer gets created automatically in that object by the compiler.
+That pointer points to a virtual table of that particular class.

+**NOTE:** Vtable and VPTR gets created automatically by compiler to track the virtual function calls.

+## Friend Function ✅
+- A friend function in C++ is a function that is declared outside a class but is capable of accessing the private and protected members of the class.

+- There could be situations in programming wherein we want two classes to share their members.

+- These members may be data members, class functions or function templates.

+- In such cases, we make the desired function, a friend to both these classes which will allow accessing private and protected data of members of the class.
 ## Inheritance
 The capability of a class to derive properties and characteristics from another class is called Inheritance.